The cost of tree pruning will largely depend on the size of the tree being pruned and the number of branches being removed.

 A certified arborist or a lawn care/ garden maintenance contractor.

-If it’s a tree no bigger than 5m (a single-story house) and the branches that need removing are no thick than your wrist, then a gardener would be your best choice.
-The main reason you would go with a garden care contractor over an arborist is they are much much cheaper and in less demand.
+If a tree is smaller than 5m (a single-story house) and the branches that need removing are no thick than your wrist, then a gardener would be your best choice.
+A garden care contractor will be much much cheaper and in less demand.
+Pro tree prunning arborists should be used for medium and larger trees.

 Average pruning cost per hour